 Retirement benefits are provided through a defined contribution plan under the Internal Revenue Code, Section 403(b) for the University employees after completing consecutive three months of eligible service.
 Under the terms of the plan, the University has the option to make contributions to the plan but may choose not to make those contributions in certain years.
-Eligible participants may contribute amounts not to exceed \$17,500 for calendar years 2014 and 2013.
-The University's contributions were \$520,019 and \$459,372 for the periods ended July 31, 2014 and 2013, respectively.
+Eligible participants may contribute amounts not to exceed \$18,000 and \$17,500 for calendar years 2015 and 2014, respectively.
+The University's contributions were \$548,329 and \$520,019 for the periods ended July 31, 2015 and 2014, respectively.

 The University has a 457(f) deferred compensation plan that covers one employee.
 The plan's assets are held by a trustee under the terms of the agreement but remain under legal ownership of the University and are reflected in cash on the financial statements.
-Contributions totaling \$160,000 were made to the plan during 2014 and 2013.
+Contributions totaling \$160,000 were made to the plan during 2015 and 2014.